jh-yi/DND-Diko-WWWR/README.md

 A: Yes, as long as the augmentations are only applied to the provided data.

 Q: Can we use two different models for WW2020 and WR2021?
-A: No, the models should have the same architecture and hyper-parametrs, but you can finetune both models separately.
+A: No, the models should have the same architecture, but you can finetune both models separately.

 ## Cite